Trusted by traders worldwide

 Wave 2

 A corrective move against Wave 1, never retracing more than 100% of Wave 1.
-Tests the conviction of early bulls.
+This wave tests the conviction of early bulls and shakes out weak hands.

 • Retraces 50–78.6% of Wave 1